 Factories and plants that have transitioned to Industry 4.0 standards and auto manufacturers that have invested in big data and the industrial Internet of Things (IIoT) are using AI and ML to uncover insights about their supply chains and identify avenues for optimization.

 As Deloitte has explained, cloud computing has been adopted right across the auto supply chain to maximize uptime, optimize logistics, improve supply chain analytics, and unlock trapped value at every point in the value chain between supplier and consumer.

 Factor #5: Multi-Layer CORE Model

 The CORE (Configure, Optimize, Respond, Execute) model leads to supply chain resilience as it forces assessments of uncertainty and subsequent re-assessments of supply chain plans.
 It is a more agile approach and resilience is the focus of the ‘Configure’ and ‘Optimize’ layers, with the ‘Respond’ and ‘Execute’ layers focused on accuracy to ensure that this resilience is achieved.

-To read more about these five factors and how automotive companies can shift to resilient supply chain plan, read the full Gartner article here.
+To learn more about these five factors and how automotive companies can shift to resilient supply chain plan, speak with a supply chain specialist on our team.

-Complementary to AI and ML technology and deployed in the cloud, the Cosmo Tech Enterprise Digital Twin allows production planners to simulate thousands of scenarios and determine the impact of any decision.
+Complementary to AI and ML technology and deployed in the cloud, the Cosmo Tech Simulation Digital Twin allows production planners to simulate thousands of scenarios and determine the impact of any decision.

 With Cosmo Tech’s Enterprise Digital Twin automotive manufacturers can align themselves with Gartner’s recommendation to “model and simulate the physical supply chain and align decision making across the supply chain by using a digital supply chain twin.